 How many classes will be allowed on the playground at once?

-We have three (3) fenced-in areas so the numbers of groups will increase to allow for more outside time for instruction and play.
+We have two (2) fenced-in areas so the numbers of groups will increase to allow for more outside time for instruction and play.

 Will we still use the Fellowship Hall (“running room”)?